ohnoitsmoraa/Car_Autospare/README.md

 You do **not** need to implement tests for `pytest`, although you should test your code thoroughly using your CLI.
 Try entering bad data when prompted for input, and confirm your application prints a useful error message.

 ## Installation

-1. Clone the repository:
+Clone the repository:

     `git clone git@github.com:ohnoitsmoraa/Car_Autospare.git`

-2. Open the directory:
+Open the directory:

     `cd [Folder Name]`

-3. To view the folder in your editor of choice:
+To view the folder in your editor of choice:

     `code .`

-4. To run the path / review functions passed, you use:
+To run the path / review functions passed, you use:

     `python [folder/file]`

-5. To install the virtual environment:
+To install the virtual environment:

-    `pipenv install(To install dependencies needed for running of the app)`
+    `pipenv install(To install dependencies needed for running of the app)

+    then

-    `pipenv shell(To start working in the virtual environment created)`
+    pipenv shell(To start working in the virtual environment created)`

 ### _Authors_